Dive Master Course

 - Independently guide Open Water Diver course students on the tour portion of Open Water Diver course Training Dives 2, 3 and 4 at a ratio of two student divers per certified divemaster.

-- Accompany Open Water Diver students under the indirect supervision of a PADI Instructor during:
+- Accompany Open Water Diver students under the indirect supervision of an Instructor during:

 - surface swims to and from the entry/exit point and during navigational exercises